Meakim History, Family Crest & Coats of Arms

 Alternatively, the name could have been derived from the name of an ancestor as in 'the son of Matthew.'

 The surname Meakim was first found in Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.

 Early History of the Meakim family

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meakim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meakim research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meakim History in all our PDF Extended History products and printed products wherever possible.

 Meakim Spelling Variations